OSGeo/OSGeoLive-doc/doc/quickstart/actinia_quickstart.rst

 ********************************************************************************

-Actinia is an open source REST API for scalable, distributed, high performance processing of geographical data that uses GRASS GIS for computational tasks.
+Actinia is an open source REST API for scalable, distributed, high performance processing of geographical data that uses mainly `GRASS GIS <https://grass.osgeo.org/>`__ for computational tasks.
 Actinia provides a REST API to process satellite images, time series of satellite images, raster and vector data.